There are some key things that all parents should know about their children's eye care:

 Spotting visual problems early

-Visual problems can have a significant impact on a child’s learning and social development through poor literacy, and non-diagnosis can lead to inappropriate interventions1 .
+Visual problems can have a significant impact on a child’s learning and social development, and non-diagnosis can lead to inappropriate interventions1 .
 Identifying visual problems early on in life will ensure that children receive the appropriate educational support and assistance, and makes a lasting difference to their health and development.

 - Zheng Y, et al. (2011) Literacy is an independent risk factor for vision impairment and poor visual functioning Invest Ophthalmol Vis Sci, 52(10): 7634-9